 Students are expected to meet all financial obligations when they are due.
 It is the student's responsibility to keep informed of all tuition and fee payment dates.
 A student's registration is not complete until all tuition and fees are paid.
 Students are notified when their statement is available for viewing in the Student Finance Self-Service Module.
 Students should access this module for billing and account information.
 Payment options include:

-- Payment online through the Student Finance Self Service Module - Cash, check, or money order at the campus Business Office
+- Credit/Debit card and E-check payments online through the Student Finance Self Service Module; or - Cash, check, or money order at the campus Business Office